The surprisingly bright future of retail

 Workers at Amazon warehouses regularly complain about low pay and poor treatment.
 Adding to the furor, many people were disgusted by the way Amazon asked cities to compete with one another to become the site of Amazon’s second headquarters.
 Some saw this as an elaborate data-gathering operation.
 In the end, Amazon selected New York City and Northern Virginia, which made people in those cities unhappy because rents in these cities will likely go up.

 People seem to be canceling their Amazon Prime subscription judging by Google Trends data showing that searches for “cancel Amazon Prime” have spiked over the last year.
-Right now, given Amazon’s monopoly over e-commerce, it does not seem like such a big deal.
+Right now, given Amazon’s powerful position in e-commerce, it does not seem like such a big deal.
 But Weissman points out that the backlash is real, and will only continue to build in 2019.

 Social Shopping Will Finally Happen